DakobedBard/dsi-spark/individual.md

 **Note:** you can test your implementation of this function using the doctest module.
 In a terminal, run `python -m doctest -v spark_intro.py` to check if your function passes the test defined in the docstring section.

-One your function works, use `.map()` to apply it to your RDD.
+Once your function works, use `.map()` to apply it to your RDD.
 Print the first 2 lines, with `take(2)`, to confirm you've cleaned the rows correctly.
 The first 2 lines should look like the following.

    ```
    [['YEAR', 'MONTH', 'UNIQUE_CARRIER', 'ORIGIN_AIRPORT_ID', 'DEST_AIRPORT_ID', 'DEP_DELAY', 'DEP_DELAY_NEW', 'ARR_DELAY', 'ARR_DELAY_NEW', 'CANCELLED', ''],